 - Begin the day at Disneyland Park and cover your park itinerary.
 Walk back to the hotel for a mid-day break and a swim.

 - Dinner and shopping in Downtown Disney in late afternoon.

-- Visit Disney California Adventure Park in the evening for more attractions, rides and World of Color nighttime show.
+- Visit Disney California Adventure Park in the evening for more attractions, rides and perhaps stay for the nighttime show.

 Day 3: Disney Parks and Downtown Disney